-Council’s direction is carried out by the administrative staff at the Medical Council of Canada (MCC) as well as by the Central Examination Committee (CEC).
+Council’s direction is carried out by the administrative staff at the MCC as well as by the Central Examination Committee (CEC).
 The CEC is responsible for the overall content and quality of the examinations, and for determining the pass or fail standard to be applied to candidates who have attempted each administration of the MCC Qualifying Examination Part I and Part II.

 To maintain objectivity and independence, no individual can be on Council in addition to being part of the CEC or the MCC’s test committees.

 How are Council members appointed?

 Council members are appointed by a provincial or territorial medical regulatory authority or a faculty of medicine at a Canadian university.
 Student members are appointed by the Canadian Federation of Medical Students and the Fédération médicale étudiante du Québec whereas postgraduate resident members are appointed by the Resident Doctors of Canada and the Fédération des médecins résidents du Québec.

 The members at large are usually nominated by members of academic and regulatory organizations.
 The submissions are reviewed and selected by the Nominating Committee.
 The nomination must be subsequently approved by Council at the Annual Meeting.